shanep/shanep.github.io/docs/cs452/threads-intro.md

     add $0x1, %eax
     mov %eax, 0x8049a1c

-# Synchronization Primitives
+## Synchronization Primitives

 - Need to build primitives that allow us to do atomic operations
   - Locks 🔒
 - Need to build primitives that allow us to wait for action to be complete
   - Condition Variables
 - Need to build more powerful primitives
   - Semaphores

-# Why in OS Class?
+## Why in OS Class?

 Why are we studying this in OS class?
 “History” is the one-word answer;
 the OS was the first concurrent program, and many techniques were created for use within the OS.
 Later, with multi-threaded processes, application programmers also had to consider such things.

-# Questions?